m3astwood/pushy/README.md

-# pushy
+# PSHR

-Norns Library for the Ableton Push 1
+Norns Library for the Ableton Push 1 based off Pushy by ericmoderbacher.